aral/ar.al-site/content/2018/08/05/using-icloud-calendars-on-gnu-linux/index.md

 Ideally, this should be a seamless process that’s built into Gnome Calendar[^7].

+### Issues

+As I discover issues, I will document them here.

+#### You cannot move an event between calendars

+{{<figure src="error-move-event-to-different-calendar.png" alt="Error dialogue: Calendar authentication request.
+Failed to put data: HTTP error code 403 (Forbidden): Found component … with same UID in a different collection." caption="">}}

+[Issue #304](https://gitlab.gnome.org/GNOME/gnome-calendar/issues/304): Moving an event from one iCloud CalDAV calendar to another, results in a 403 (Forbidden) error.
+The exact error is “Failed to put data: HTTP error code 403 (Forbidden): Found component … with same UID in a different collection.”

 ### References

   * [How to integrate iCloud contact, calendar, or email accounts on the BlackBerry 10 smartphone](http://support.blackberry.com/kb/articleDetail?ArticleNumber=000033812)